timiroy/Healthcare-backend/deploy.md

 ### How to deploy the backend to an Ubuntu Machine

-Follow this step-by-step guide to set up your FastAPI backend on an Ubuntu instance.
-This documentation is designed to be comprehensive and beginner-friendly.
+Follow this step-by-step guide to set the FastAPI backend on an Ubuntu instance.

 #### 1. Update and Install Dependencies